“We put your money to work improving the water system so you never have to worry about water.”

 Proactive system investments are critical to protect your local water system and avoid the costly and sometimes dangerous effects of deferring maintenance.

-Golden State Water has committed approximately $700 million over the last decade and plans to invest more than $110 million in 2017 for water infrastructure projects throughout our service areas in Southern, Coastal and Northern California.
+Golden State Water plans to invest approximately $115 million in 2019 for water infrastructure projects throughout our service areas in Southern, Coastal and Northern California.

 Customers interested in learning more about current and completed infrastructure projects in a particular Customer Service Area are encouraged to select a community below.